Let's explore the world of procurement. Understand the key differences between direct and indirect procurement and how they impact your business...

 There is no doubt a business needs robust processes and strategic relationships with goods and service providers to survive the competitive marketplace.
 Unfortunately, although most companies focus on direct procurement, they fail to manage indirect procurement, or the purchasing for their day-to-day business operations.

 This is a mistake as indirect procurement is essential to cost-effective operations and ultimately, profitability.

-In this post, we’ll cover everything you need to know about indirect procurement, including:
+In this post, we’ll cover everything you need to know about indirect procurement strategies, including:

 - The difference between direct and indirect procurement

 - How indirect procurement contributes to business profitability